 When your body produces angiotensin, it needs to react with a “receptor”—kind of like the lock a key would go into.

-So even though your body produces angiotensin, it doesn’t take effect.
+ARBs act to lower blood pressure by blocking these receptors, so that even though your body produces angiotensin, it doesn’t take effect.

-Examples of angiotensin II receptor blockers include:
+Examples of angiotensin receptor blockers include:

 - Candesartan (Atacand)

 - Irbesartan (Avapro)

 Angiotensin-converting enzyme inhibitors, also known as ACE inhibitors, work on the same chemical as ARBs.